Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: End-Task Aware Training ( )

 \subsection{Introducing a separate classification head for meta-learning}

 Observe that from Equation \ref{eqn:proxy_val}, updates for $w \neq w^*$ involve gradients computed from different model heads $\phi^{i}$ and $\phi^{\prime}$ whilst for $w^*$, we are taking the dot product of gradients from the same end-task head $\phi^{\prime}$.
-As we will show empirically in Section \ref{subsec:meta-task-weighting}, computing updates to $w^*$ this way creates a strong positive bias on $w^*$ causing it to rail towards 1 whilst the other weights dampen to 0.
-Intuitively, this behavior makes sense as the quickest way to make short-term progress is to descend solely on the end task.
-However, this greedy approach can be globally sub-optimal.
+As we will show empirically in Section \ref{subsec:meta-task-weighting}, computing weight updates this way creates a strong bias towards the primary task, causing $w^*$ to rail towards 1 whilst the other weights dampen to 0, which may be sub-optimal in the long run.

-To mitigate this pathological solution, we introduce a separate classification head for computing the end-task validation loss (our meta-objective).
-Every time we wish to estimate the meta-objective, this head is randomly initialized, trained to convergence on a subset of the end-task training data and then used to compute the end-task validation loss.
-For interested readers, below we provide a theoretical justification for this choice.